-Teaching grit promotes resilience and perseverance.
+That is why teaching it promotes resilience and perseverance.
 In her research, Duckworth argues that more than anything, grit is what predicts who gets to the finish line of hard goals in life, because, despite failures, adversity, and slow progress, these people maintain interest and effort.

 Interestingly, research shows grit is usually unrelated or even inversely related to talent; and, unlike IQ, which is relatively fixed, grit is something everyone can develop!
-So if you fear your children are not gritty enough, don’t worry, grit can be taught!
+So if you fear your children are not gritty enough, don’t worry, this can be taught!
 Sure, some kids are naturally “grittier” than others, but there’s plenty you can do to help your little one develop this trait, which will help them succeed in whatever they want to accomplish.

-- Welcome challenges
+1. Welcome challenges

-- Promote perseverance
+2. Promote perseverance

-Many people wrongly believe in the idea that a skill comes naturally; that if you are good or not good at something it’s because you were born that way.
+Many people wrongly believe in the idea that skills comes naturally; that if you are good or not good at something it’s because you were born that way.
 This belief is what leads many children to give up on things because they find it difficult.
 Everyone has to work and practice to improve their abilities, even naturally gifted children.

-- Create tolerance for frustration
+3. Create tolerance for frustration

-- Model resilience through failures
+4. Model resilience through failures

-- Develop a “growth mindset” –focus on effort rather than innate skills
+5. Develop a “growth mindset” –focus on effort rather than innate skills

 Grit is also contagious, so you can model this trait to your kids!